Get faster approvals

 The So What Strategy helps anyone who wants to communicate complex ideas.
 Read to …

-√ Be so clear about their point of view they can articulate it in one, powerful sentence
+√ Be so clear about your point of view you can articulate it in one, powerful sentence

 √ Consistently craft messages that land, whether you are communicating up through the layers of your organisation, to your teams or externally to customers, suppliers, regulators or others

 √ See your ideas gain traction because you have been understood and because you have engaged your stakeholders up and down your organisation

 √ Spend less time answering questions and reworking your communication, and more time actively contributing to your organisation's success